-- Begin by standing with feet parallel, no more than hip-width apart. - Inhale: Imagine the top of your head lifting and your body growing taller. - Exhale: Press both feet into the floor and relax shoulders away from the ears. - Now imagine a mountain.
+- Stand comfortably with your feet hip-width apart. - Keep your arms by your sides.
+If it feels comfortable, turn your palms to face forward. - Take a deep breath in and stretch the top of your head toward the sky.
+Do you feel a little taller? - As you breathe out, press both feet into the floor and relax your shoulders away from your ears. - Hold the pose for three breaths. - Breathe in, breathe out. - Breathe in, breathe out. - Breathe in, breathe out. - Now imagine a mountain.
 Notice how tall and strong it is.
 Imagine you are as tall and strong as a mountain.